Find Your Home

 No. It is a soft check that pulls criminal history over the past seven years, as well as tenant history such as bankruptcies, liens, judgements, evictions, etc. There is no cost to the participant.

-Rents often range from $700-$1,300, but can go higher in some cities.
+Rooms often range from $700-$1,300, but can go higher in some cities.
 This varies based on location, amenities, service exchange, and other factors.
-For a match involving a service exchange, rents tend to be $800 or below.
+For a match involving a service exchange, rooms tend to be $800 or below.

 Is there a fee to participate?